 The Best Veal Francaise

-Last night I enjoyed a marvelous dinner with my wife and our next-door neighbors.
-Bob and Barbara took us to their favorite local Italian restaurant, Frankie's Fellini Cafe, and said it would be the best Italian food in the area.
+Last night, my wife and I enjoyed a marvelous dinner with our next-door neighbors.
+Bob and Barbara took us to their favorite local Italian restaurant, Frankie's Fellini Cafe, and promised it would offer the best Italian food in the area.

-This BYOB is in a mini strip mall with an all-glass front so you can see everyone inside.
-It's not that big; I'm guessing maybe 20 tables.
+This BYOB spot sits in a mini strip mall with an all-glass front, giving you a clear view of the bustling inside.
+It’s cozy, with about 20 tables.

-We were greeted by Frankie himself, who has been in the restaurant business since 1978 and in its current Berwyn, PA location for 12 years.
-They make homemade pasta, fresh bread, and Italian desserts like hand-filled cannoli from scratch.
+We were greeted by Frankie himself, who’s been in the restaurant business since 1978 and has run this Berwyn, PA location for 12 years.
+They make homemade pasta, fresh bread, and hand-filled cannoli from scratch.

-The place isn't fancy or pretentious, and the wait staff makes you feel comfortable when you sit down—my kind of place.
+The restaurant isn’t fancy or pretentious.
+The wait staff makes you feel right at home from the moment you sit down—my kind of place.

 Veal Francaise